ChristineSchaefer/metaphor_in_political_speeches/src/mwe_metaphor/README.md

   - when you choose Fine-Tuning with multiple epochs, you can set the number of epochs in the env vars
   - after Fine-Tuning the model and tokenizer will be saved locally in `/data/models/`

-e.g. `python -m src.mwe_metaphor.main 0 1 0 1 0` for DistilBERT with Fine-Tuning
+e.g. `python -m src.mwe_metaphor.main 0 1 0 1 0` for DistilBERT with Fine-Tuning.

+If you want to change the classification modus from binary to multi-label you can set the corresponding env var `MODUS` to `multi_label`.

 ### Required env vars for workflows